 - Change your passwords often.
 Experts recommend changing it every three months and not using the same password for a year.

 - Use a comprehensive internet security suite to keep all your devices safe from malware and viruses that can steal your password.

 - Do not enter passwords when using unsecured Wi-Fi connections (like at the airport or coffee shop)—hackers can intercept your passwords and data over this unsecured connection.
 If you are compelled to do so make sure your information is encrypted.
-Norton WiFi Privacy lets you surf the web anonymously so that your privacy is protected.
+Norton Secure VPN lets you surf the web anonymously so that your privacy is protected.

 - Use two-factor authentication where it is available.
 This adds an extra layer of authentication in addition to your password to access your accounts.

 The first step to secure your digital life is awareness.
 Learn more about the cyber threat landscape and be in control of your online activities.

 Don’t wait until a threat strikes.

 Security threats and malware lurk on Windows PCs, Macs, and Android and iOS devices.
 If you use more than one device – like most of us do – you need an all-in-one security suite.
 Meet Norton Security Premium.